dsdevries/coding-challange/README.md

 2) Clone the forked repo to your computer and install its dependences with npm.

-3) Create a branch with your name (e.g.: *jane-dough*) in your fork.
+3) Create a branch with your name (e.g.: *jane-doe*) in your fork.

 4) Complete the **Required** tasks (see below).

 5) Complete any **Extra** tasks that you can within the given time.

 6) Make a PR against the master branch from your name branch. **Do not PR across forks.
-PR against your branch's master!**
+PR against your fork's master!**

 7) Alert your recruiter that you've submitted a PR.
 They _may_ ask you to add collaborators.